awsub/awsub.github.io/getting-started.md

 # 0. Prerequisites

-You need 2 softwares install on your environment
+You need 2 softwares installed on your environment

 - [docker-machine](#install-docker-machine)
 - [AWS CLI](#install-aws-cli)